forgecommunity/signalforge/README.md

 # SignalForge

-Fine-grained state management for web and React Native applications.
-Built by **[ForgeCommunity](https://github.com/forgecommunity)**.
+SignalForge is the flagship signal engine for web and React Native teams that refuse to trade control for simplicity.
+It delivers deterministic updates, uncompromising instrumentation, and native-class latency without third-party glue.
+Maintained by **[ForgeCommunity](https://github.com/forgecommunity)**, SignalForge is engineered to stay stable under real-world load while remaining readable in every code review.

 ---